POPWorldMedia/POPForums/docs/azurekitlibrary.md

 ## Configuration with Azure App Services and Azure Functions

 The POP Forums configuration system uses the typical configuration files, but adhere's to the overriding system implemented via environment variables.
 This by extension means that you can set these values in the Application Settings section of the Azure portal for App Services and Functions.
 It uses the colon notation that you may be familiar with.
-For example, use `PopForums:Queue:ConnectionString` to correspond to the hierarchy of the PopForums.json file.
+For example, use `PopForums:Queue:ConnectionString` to correspond to the hierarchy of the `appsettings.json file`.
 (For Linux-based App Services and Functions in Azure, use a double underscore instead of colons in the portal settings, i.e., `PopForums__Queue__ConnectionString`.)

 ## Irrelevant settings when using Azure Functions